mint-choc-chip-skyblade/sshd-rando/docs/differences_between_hdr_and_sdr.md

 * Obtaining Scrapper will automatically activate all the quests associated with him
 * `Earth Temple - Ledd's Gift` only requires defeating the double Lizalfos fight and not opening the chest
+* Stamina Potions and Air Potions can be bought from the start of the game
+  * `Knight Academy - Help Fledge Workout` no longer requires the Lanayru Mining Facility to be raised (or beaten)
+* Entering trial gates and the gates to the Goddess's Realm in Sky Keep requires a sword
+* Added the Life Tree Seedling as an obtainable item
+* The Bokoblin Base sword is actually a sword pull check
+* The Group of Tadtones item will randomly use one of two models when freestanding or during item gets
+* Heart Containers and Ancient Tablets will play their special item get sounds when collected
+* Important items which aren't shown on the inventory screen can be viewed by pressing the help button

 ## Logic Changes
 * Required dungeons aren't based on striking the Goddess Crest at the end (or running out the end